crcx/retroforth/doc/RETRO-Book.md

 # Defining Words

 Words are named functions.
-To start a word, preceed it's name with a colon.
+To start a word, precede its name with a colon.
 Follow this by the definition, and end with a semicolon.